 Catalyx Features

-Catalyx has both fiat to crypto and crypto to crypto trading pairs, making it easy to swap one crypto for another.
+I like that Catalyx supports both fiat-to-crypto and crypto-to-crypto trading pairs, making it simple to swap one cryptocurrency for another without hassle.

-There is a referral program where you can earn up to 20% of your referee’s trading fees with no lifetime maximum, which is a great way to incentivize people to sign up.
+Another standout feature is their referral program, where you can earn up to 20% of your referee’s trading fees with no lifetime cap.
+It’s a smart way to incentivize users to bring more people onto the platform.

 Registration and Verification Process with Catalyx